 What is an Animation Production Pipeline?

-A production pipeline is an animation industry term referring to a detailed production plan followed to efficiently convert ideas and concepts into a finished product.
+An animation production pipeline is an animation industry term referring to a detailed production plan followed to efficiently convert ideas and concepts into a finished product.
 It also involves the people, equipment, and software used in sequential order, starting from pre-production to post-production.

 Freelance animators and even those with major animation studios follow an animation production pipeline (also known as a production workflow) in producing their animated videos and other animation materials.
 Doing so will optimize the structure and strategies employed by your animation studio.